o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 # Additional Information

-Each IDE is different.
-Some TAs (like me) like Wing IDE because it's relatively easy to set up and works great with DCC apps like Maya with less configuration.
-It's also pretty powerful and you can do a lot of data-driven configuration with it (which we will be covering some of.)
-We aren't picking an IDE for you, that's a personal choice, we are just showing you how one like Wing can be set up to provide a better out-of-box experience (so that you don't have to do the setup and configuration yourself.)
-In fact, we intend to do the same for other IDS like PyCharm and VScode (maybe others in the future.)

-To use Wing, there are a few things that you need to do locally to get set up (and we may automate some of these steps in the future.)
+To use Wing, there may be things you need to do locally to get set up (and we may automate some of these steps in the future.)

 ## What to know ...